craterdog/go-cdsn-validator/README.md

 `./validate <the path to your CDSN formatted grammar file>`

+Note, your grammar file will be reformatted using the canonical format for CDSN.

 <H5 align="center"> Copyright © 2009 - 2023  Crater Dog Technologies™.
 All rights reserved. </H5>